mvolkmann/blog/src/web-dev-tips.md

 Four common ways are:

-- `text-align` property set to `center`
+- `text-align` property set to `center` and `line-height` property set to element height, possibly also setting `box-sizing` to `border-box`
 - `margin` property set to `auto` when `display` is `block`
 - `display` property set to `flex` and setting the `justify-content` and/or `align-items` properties to `center`